wlads/reefpoints/source/posts/2014-05-09-building-an-ember-app-with-rails-part-3.md

 then run `bower install`

-Next we will need to tell Broccoli to compile these new dependencies:
+Next we will need to tell Broccoli to compile these new dependencies.
+Add the following lines to `Brocfile.js` in our project root:

 ```js
 app.import({development:'vendor/route-recognizer/dist/route-recognizer.js'});